 Photography is one of my passions and I love it when I can combine it with my sewing.
 Photographing my makes is so satisfying!
 Now I'd like to share with you some of my tips on how to succeed when photographing clothes.

 - Take bright pictures.
-This can be a challenge in some countries (for example Sweden in winter), but if that's the case then find the brightest room in your home and photograph in the middle of the day when it's brightest.
+This can be a challenge in some places (for example Sweden in winter), but if that's the case then find the brightest room in your home and photograph in the middle of the day when it's brightest, or outdoors if possible.

 - Use natural daylight instead of lamps or the camera flash.